Exos Aerospace

-Foundation
+History

 Exos Aerospace is based on both technologies and people from Armadillo Aerospace, a company founded by video game developer John Carmack.
 Armadillo had competed for the Ansari X Prize for commercial human suborbital spaceflight in the early 2000s and later developed a series of suborbital vehicles.
 In August 2013, Carmack placed Armadillo in "hibernation" following the crash of their STIG-B rocket and began "actively looking for outside investors to restart work on the company’s rockets".

 Exos Aerospace was founded in May 2014; former employees of Armadillo Aerospace were a significant part of the founding team.
 Exos was created to carry on the reusable commercial spacecraft started by Armadillo Aerospace.
 Exos even set up their operations in one of Armadillo's former facilities at the Caddo Mills Municipal Airport, in Texas.
 In 2015, the assets of Armadillo Aerospace were formally sold to Exos Aerospace.

-Overview
+Operations

 Exos Aerospace is focused on suborbital research rockets with an intent of initially launching micro satellites and eventually progressing to autonomous spaceflight.
 Exos Aerospace is developing the SARGE family for its suborbital vehicles.
 All research and development is based at the new manufacturing facility in Greenville, Texas.
 This is inclusive of rocket design, fabrication, assembly, storage and testing.
 Engines up to 5,000-lbf nominal thrust can be tested on a static test skid at the hangar complex.
 The company is a NASA REDDI provider and is targeting to qualify to be a NASA IDIQ provider under the Flight Opportunities program.
-Due to its re-usability, Exos intends to leverage the reusability of the SARGE rocket in development of its orbital technology program that will be manufacturing their orbital vehicle in a new state of the art facility in the Basilicata region of Italy.